 The continuous assessment accounts for about 50% of the marks.
 It consists of seminars (Talk on a topic), class tests, and teacher’s evaluation of student’s participation in the class, home tasks and a viva-voce.
 Students should compulsorily attend seminars called “Talk on a Topic” as a part of their course to qualify for promotions.

 The written examination at the end of the session carries 50% of the marks.
 After passing the examination, the student can apply for promotion and continue in the next session.
 The admission schedule will be informed before the end of the session.

 The Institute’s Convocation ceremony is held once a year on 12 January, the National Youth Day and birthday of Swami Vivekananda.
 On this occasion Diploma Certificates are awarded to students who have successfully completed the course of study and passed the examinations.
 Students also present a cultural programme on this occasion.
 Those students who wish to take their Diploma certificates before the convocation ceremony must apply in writing to the Director.

 A Diploma Certificate will be awarded only on successful completion the whole course.
 The divisions are categorised as follows:

 - First division: >= 80% in aggregate of marks in the final level.

-However, in the case of German, French, Japanese, Spanish, Hindi, Chinese and Sanskrit languages, students who have to discontinue their studies at the Institute and wish to pursue the same elsewhere, mark sheets may be obtained on written application to the Director.
+However, in the case of German, French, Japanese, Spanish, Hindi and Sanskrit languages, students who have to discontinue their studies at the Institute and wish to pursue the same elsewhere, mark sheets may be obtained on written application to the Director.

 The following grades are given on the mark sheets:

-The library is generally open in the evenings from 4.00 to 8.00 p.m. except on Mondays and listed holidays.
-However, for the benefit of the students the library remains open in the morning from 8.00 to 11.00 a.m. on the above mentioned days.
-Monday is holiday for Library.
+The library is generally open in the evenings from 4.00 to 8.00 p.m. except on listed holidays.
+However, for the benefit of the students the library remains open in the morning from 9.00 am to 12.30 p.m

 There is no fee for using the Library reading room.